typsy-dev/documentation/Api.md

 ___

+##### Generating the encrypted key
+Here is a [code sample](https://github.com/typsy-dev/web-player/blob/master/asp-net-core/asp-net-core/Utilities/EncryptionHelper.cs) in C# that demonstrates how to create the encrypted key.

+___

 These values must be added to the header of each request, see the following example from Postman.

 1. Typsy-Timestamp: <INSERT UTC TIMESTAMP>